arangodb/arangojs/6.14.1/Reference/Collection/DocumentManipulation.md

 Updates (merges) the content of the documents with the given _documents_ and returns an array containing the documents' metadata.

-{% hint 'info' %}
-This method is only available when targeting ArangoDB 3.0 or later, see [Compatibility](../../GettingStarted/README.md#compatibility).
+**Note:** This method is only available when targeting ArangoDB 3.0 or later, see [Compatibility](../../GettingStarted/README.md#compatibility).
-{% endhint %}

 **Arguments**